Jacob-Hammer/SOAR-Cognitive-Architecture/SoarDrone-KJ/configur_eclipse.md

 Buckle up and keep your hands and feet inside the vehicle, its going to be a long and bumpy ride....

 1a.
 This tutorial assumes you have already installed the Soar debugger on your workstation.
 If you have not, you can find the downloads here: https://soar.eecs.umich.edu/Downloads.
-Remember the location where you installed this.
+I recommend the tutorial version: SoarTutorial_9.6.0-Multiplatform_64bit. **Remember** the location where you installed this.

 1. From the top menu, select 'Help', scroll down and select to 'Eclipse Marketplace...'.